 The Intergovernmental Panel on Climate Change’s 2018 Special Report on global warming is a worrying call to action that underlines the urgency of the objectives of the Paris Agreement.
-More than half the world’s population now lives in urban areas, which are the source of over 70 per cent of energy-related greenhouse emissions.
-Against this background, local authorities have a critical role to play in reducing emissions and implementing measures to adapt to climate change.
-Cities and municipalities are the places where climate-friendly global economic practices and lifestyles, resilient infrastructures and social systems can be developed and implemented.
+More than half the world’s population now lives in urban areas, which are the source of over 70 per cent of energy-related greenhouse gas emissions.
+Against this background, local authorities have a critical role to play in reducing emissions and implementing measures for adapting to climate change.
+Cities and municipalities are the places where climate-friendly economic practices and lifestyles, resilient infrastructures and social systems can be developed and implemented worldwide.
 They possess economic and innovative capacity and can count on the participation of citizens and other actors.

 The Paris Climate Agreement calls for the inclusion and networking of all levels of government in order to cope with climate change.
-Accordingly, successful cooperation and coordination are essential for ambitious climate policy and need to be strengthened.
+Collaborative Climate Action, or in other words, successful cooperation and coordination, is therefore essential for ambitious climate policy-making and needs to be strengthened.

 Increasing numbers of municipalities are setting ambitious climate protection goals for themselves, which even go beyond national and international targets in certain cases.
 A transition to a low-carbon, resilient economy and society is possible, and the necessary means, scientific knowledge and technological innovations are already available.

 The principles of Collaborative Climate Action are taken into account when developing and implementing nationally determined contributions and long-term strategies.

 The project supports BMU with regard to strategic international work at the interface between climate policy and urban development.
 The project promotes both vertical and horizontal integration of climate change mitigation measures, and the international exchange of knowledge and experience.
 The collaborative cooperation is based on the principles of partnership, universal validity, coherence and transparency.
 In this context, the project is working in the following fields of action: